A guide to choosing the right size

 All the heathland berries have one fundamental feature in common.
 They must have moist and distinctly acid soil.
 Provided this need is met they are easy to grow.

-If growing in containers then plant using ericaceous compost.
+Blueberries are best grown in containers using an ericaceous compost.

 fruitgrowers handbook